 Plus, they are packed with only wholesome, nourishing ingredients to fill you with proteins and fibers in the morning.

-It’s fall, and what’s better than a Morning Glory muffin for breakfast on cold days?
+It’s fall, and what’s better than a Morning Glory muffin for breakfast on cold days to go along a Oatmeal Vegan Muffins and Vegan Raspberry Muffins?
 If you’ve never had a morning glory muffin, let me describe this for you.

 It’s a spiced carrot cake-style muffin packed with cinnamon, ginger, and orange flavors with a dense crumb filled with carrots, apples, raisins, and bits and pieces of walnuts.